 I’ve been working on a pivotal scene in my extensive novel Primeval, about midway through Part III, that I’ve been putting off for months (to be fair, there was research to be done, which I didn’t have time to do until recently).

-But the scene—all new, starting from scratch, which is always the hardest words to come—is going well, nearly finished.
+But the scene—all new, starting from scratch, which are always the hardest words to come—is going well, nearly finished.
 Right now it’s weighing in at a little over 6,000 words, and I anticipate about another 1,000 to finish it up.
 Maybe a bit more, only time will tell.

 This particular scene serves to tie together some of the mysterious happenings in the small town of Hope over the past several decades from Parts I & II, leap-frogging via a series of flashbacks to past events from 1985 to 1939 and back again, as the two main characters piece together what’s been going on, based on evidence they’ve discovered deep within Black Woods and Blackwater Swamp (sorry, no spoilers!)